 LastPass also reported that the average employee starts off with only about 20 passwords but doubles that number in just three months.
 Worse still, the typical employee uses the same (or very similar) password everywhere.

 Employing an automation strategy means, at the most basic level, you can empower employees through automation by allowing them to reset their passwords via a self-service portal.
 There they can verify their identity through a two-factor (or 2+ for those more paranoid than the average bear) validation process, and then execute a password reset themselves from start to finish with zero human interaction from IT staff.

-Not only are employees satisfied more quickly, the resulting improvement in response time and problem-solving for the IT team means new level of service quality without adding more staff.
-And your skilled IT staff can be retrained and retooled to focus on more high-value tasks that will make a bigger impact to the business.
+Not only are employees satisfied more quickly, the resulting improvement in response time and problem-solving for the IT team means a new level of service quality without adding more staff.
+And your skilled IT staff can be retrained and retooled to focus on more high-value tasks that will make a bigger impact on the business.

 What about security automation?
 Maybe that sounds too risky to touch but hang in there.
-Automating virus check and patch updates that your security system can quickly deploy everywhere – all handled by AI with built in logic that auto-deploys the patch when it sees 3-4 similar incidents – means you suddenly have an “army of IT” protecting your users, data and environment.
+Automating virus check and patch updates that your security system can quickly deploy everywhere – all handled by AI with built-in logic that auto-deploys the patch when it sees 3-4 similar incidents – means you suddenly have an “army of IT” protecting your users, data and environment.
 In the case of quickly evolving functions such as security, you might consider planning to automate 80% and maintaining manual reviews over 20% of the necessary activities.